NCAR/wrf_hydro_nwm_public/trunk/NDHMS/Routing/Reservoirs/Persistence_Level_Pool_Hybrid_Module_README.md

 instantiation of these into sub-objects.
 The hybrid reservoir struct also points to structs for hybrid parameters and state and calls instantiation of these into sub-objects.
 A pointer to a levelpool reservoir object is also held in state, and this module instantiates that levelpool object.
 There is also a subroutine to run hybrid release that is derived from the reservoir base struct interface to run release.
-The release function will periodically call a function in **module_read_timeslice_data.F** that will read a timeslice file and return a corresponding observed discharge.
+The release function will periodically call a function in **module_reservoir_read_timeslice_data.F** that will read a timeslice file and return a corresponding observed discharge.
 The timeslice files will be read at a particular update time.
 The first hybrid reservoir on each processor to reach an update time will call the function to read the timeslice files, and the resulting observations will be used by each reservoir on that processor.
 The release function also peforms the functionality